blogscroll/blogscroll/README.md

 ### Can I remove someone else's site?

 ### A site is no longer active/returns a 404.
 Can it be removed?

+### A site seems to be hosting questionable content.
+What should I do?